JonaNeu/date-to-format/README.md

 ```
 1. Select the date you want to get the format of
 2. Open Command Palette
+3. Choose if you want to get the format of a date or time
-3. Select the right date format
+4. Select the right format
-4. The date is replaced with the format you have chosen
+5. The date/time is replaced with the format you have chosen
 ```

 ## Contribute